TrNi/displAI/README.md

 ## License

-DisplAI is released under the non-commercial [CC BY-NC 4.0: International License](https://creativecommons.org/licenses/by-nc/4.0/).
+DisplAI is released under the **non-commercial [CC BY-NC 4.0: International License]**(https://creativecommons.org/licenses/by-nc/4.0/).
 See the LICENSE file for more information.